mickalleny2k/FUND_DATA/README.md

 with Ronald A Fisher.

 ## CONTENTS
-• In the notebook, you should discuss the classification of each variable within the data set according to common variable types and scales of measurement in mathematics, statistics, and Python.
+• In the notebook, I discuss the classification of each variable within the data set according to common variable types and scales of measurement in mathematics, statistics, and Python.
 • Select, demonstrate, and explain the most appropriate summary statistics to describe each variable.
 • Select, demonstrate, and explain the most appropriate plot(s) for each variable
-• The notebook should follow a cohesive narrative about the data set
+• The notebook follows a cohesive narrative about the data set

 ## INSTRUCTIONS